ales27pm/reactt3tr15/docs/tetris-overview.md

 ## Core Loop
 - **Drop Blocks:** Tap or swipe to move, rotate, and hard drop falling tetrominoes.
 Gravity accelerates as levels increase.
 - **Clear Lines:** Clearing multiple lines at once increases the score multiplier and charges the glitch effects available in accessibility settings.
 - **Session Tracking:** Each play session is recorded in `src/state/appStore.ts`.
-Sessions update streaks, total time played, and feed into reward unlocking logic.
+Sessions update streaks, total time played, and feed into reward-unlocking logic.

 ## Player Progression
 - **Rewards:** The reward engine in `src/rewards/rewardEngine.ts` unlocks achievements for onboarding, consecutive sessions, and streak milestones.
 Rewards surface in the Rewards tab.